reduxjs/redux/docs/Troubleshooting.md

 ]
 ```

-Note that experimental language features are subject to change, and it’s unwise to rely on them in large codebases.
+Note that experimental language features are subject to change.

 #### Don’t forget to call [`dispatch(action)`](api/Store.md#dispatch)